SafeExamBrowser/seb-win/doc.md

 "seb.forward.modifiers" : "control",
 "seb.bypass.cache" : true,
 ```
-With **"seb.navigation.enabled"** enabled you can navigate throw the browser history with assigned keys and key modifier. **"seb.bypass.cache"** controls the response caching, you have to check this for your environment.
+With **"seb.navigation.enabled"** you can navigate throw the browser history with assigned keys and key modifier. **"seb.bypass.cache"** controls the response caching, you have to check this for your environment.

 ```
 "seb.showall.keycode" : "VK_F1",